This chapter covers procedures for:

 The Services window lists all the services installed on your computer.
 Under the Name column check for SNMP Service and SNMP Trap Service.

 Follow these steps to configure the SNMP Network Service on Windows XP:

-From the Start menu, select Settings, then Control Panel, then Administrative Tools, and then Services.
+From the Start menu, select Settings > Control Panel > Administrative Tools > Services.